Man raped teen, then used translator app to tell victim she’s pretty, warrants say

 ZEBULON, N.C.
-(WNCN) — A 33-year-old man who doesn’t speak English used a translator on his phone to tell a girl he had just raped that she looked pretty, North Carolina warrants say.
+(WNCN) — A 33-year-old man used a translator on his phone to tell a girl he had just raped that she looked pretty, North Carolina warrants say.

 Victor Emandes-Ramirez, of Wake County, was arrested Jan.
 9 following an investigation into a reported sexual assault that occurred earlier that same day, the Wake County Sheriff’s Office said.